-Definitions, hypotheses and upscaling techniques
+Definitions, hypotheses, and upscaling techniques

 A variety of approaches have been proposed in the literature to obtain macro-scale representations directly from the pore-scale problem.
-A representative sample of papers includes, among hundreds of relevant papers, the following works: [7, 8], [9, 10], [11] for volume averaging, [12], [13]), [14] for homogenization theory, [15], [16], [17] for stochastic approaches.
-In general, these methods apply to discretely hierarchical porous media and assume the existence of a Representative Elementary Volume of characteristic length $r_0$ .
-Many conditions must be fulfilled in order to obtain well-behaved average quantities, in particular smooth and differentiable fields in which high frequency fluctuations have been filtered out.
-One fundamental condition is the separation of length scales, which is often written as where $l_p$ and $l{\sigma}$ are pore-scale characteristic lengths and L is the length of the macroscopic domain (see Fig. 1).
-Here, the subscript p in $l_p$ refers to the pore-space, which can be filled with either one or two fluid phases.
+One may look at [3]-[6] for a comparison between the various techniques.
+A representative sample of papers includes, among hundreds of relevant papers, the following works: [7]-[11] for volume averaging, [12]-[14] for homogenization theory, and [15]-[17] for stochastic approaches.
+In general, these methods apply to discretely hierarchical porous media and assume the existence of a representative elementary volume of characteristic length r_0 .
+Many conditions must be fulfilled in order to obtain well-behaved average quantities, in particular smooth and differentiable fields in which high-frequency fluctuations have been filtered out.
+One fundamental condition is the separation of length scales, which is often written as where l_p and l_σ are pore-scale characteristic lengths and L is the length of the macroscopic domain (see Figure 1).
+Here, the subscript p in l_p refers to the pore-space, which can be filled with either one or two fluid phases.
 The inequalities Eq.
-1 are essentially geometrical constraints, which is only an order of magnitude estimate.
+(1) are essentially geometrical constraints, which is only an order of magnitude estimate.
 In a more precise presentation, the length-scales characterize the variation of physical variables, such as pressure and velocity fields, not of geometrical features of the porous structure.
-For instance, L is often associated to the characteristic length of spatially averaged quantities and the validity of the hypothesis of separation of scales is process and operator dependent.
+For instance, L is often associated with the characteristic length of spatially averaged quantities and the validity of the hypothesis of separation of scales is process and operator dependent.
 In the remainder of this paper, we assume that this assumption is valid for the different configurations and flow regimes.
 In addition to the separation of scales, there are also other conditions that are more specific to the type of averaging that is performed.
-For spatial averaging for example, well-behaved averaged fields are obtained through spatial convolutions and multiple averaging techniques, see more details in [18, 19, 20, 21, 22, 23].
+For spatial averaging, for example, well-behaved averaged fields are obtained through spatial convolutions and multiple averaging techniques, see more details in [18]-[23].
 This is beyond the scope of this review to provide the background about all these upscaling methods.

-$$l_p, l\sigma \ll r_0 \ll L \tag{1}$$
+$$l_p, l\sigma \ll r_0 \ll L, \tag{1}$$